 - 3. The York Region Official Plan, 2010 ("YROP") designates the Subject Lands as "Urban Area", on Map 1, Regional Structure in the YROP.
-The Urban Area designation is intended to allow for the creation of compact and complete communities which are sustainable and have the highest standard of urban design.
+The "Urban Area" designation is intended to allow for the creation of compact and complete communities which are sustainable and have the highest standard of urban design.
 In addition, Centre Street and Bathurst Street, north of Centre, are identified as "Regional Corridor".
-Further, these streets are planned for high level transit service by the Region, with Centre Street identified as a Regional Rapid Transit Corridor which continues north on Bathurst Street.
-South of Centre Street, Bathurst Street is identified as part of the Regional Transit Priority Network which is further designated as a Special Study Corridor.
-Regional Corridors shown on Map 1, which include Centre Street and Bathurst Street, north of Centre, are identified in the YROP as serving "a critical role as the primary locations for the most intensive and greatest mix of development within the Region" (Policy 5.4.1).
-The Secondary Plan has been designed to allow achievement of the YROP criteria including the establishment of minimum density requirements and targets, a fine-grained street grid that incorporates sidewalks and bicycle facilities, and urban built form that creates active and attractive streets for all seasons.
+Further, these streets are planned for high level transit service in operatedion by the Region, with Centre Street identified as a "Regional Rapid Transit Corridor" which continues north on Bathurst Street.
+South of Centre Street, Bathurst Street is identified as part of the "Regional Transit Priority Network", which is further designated as a "Special Study Corridor".
+"Regional Corridors" shown on Map 1, which include Centre Street and Bathurst Street, north of Centre, are identified in the YROP as serving "a critical role as the primary locations for the most intensive and greatest mix of development within the Region" (Policy 5.4.1).
+The Secondary Plan has been designed to allow achievement of the YROP criteria including the establishment of minimum density requirements and targets, a finegrained street grid that incorporates sidewalks and bicycle facilities, and urban built form that creates active and attractive streets for all seasons.
 As such, the Secondary Plan conforms with the policies of the YROP. - 4.
 On September 7, 2010, Vaughan Council adopted the VOP 2010.
 Schedule 1 of Volume 1 of the VOP 2010 identifies the Subject Lands as "Primary Centre", "Community Area" and "Regional Intensification Corridor" for lands located on Centre Street and Bathurst Street.
 Policy 2.2.5, indicates that "....Regional Intensification Corridors....will link Regional Centres both in Vaughan and beyond and are linear places of significant activity.
 They may accommodate mixed-use intensification or employment intensification".
 Policy 2.2.5.5. states further ...
 "Primary Centres will become mixed-use areas with residential development as well as a wide range of other uses that will serve the residents of the Primary Centre, the surrounding Community Areas and the City as a whole, including retail uses, institutional uses, office uses, community facilities and human services.
 They will be designed as transitoriented, pedestrian friendly places."
-Specific direction is provided related to Primary Centres in Policy 2.2.5.6 including recognition of the regional significance as well as potential redevelopment or intensification of Promenade Mall.
+Specific direction is provided related to Primary Centres is provided in Policy 2.2.5.6 including recognition of the regional significance of Promenade Mall as well as the potential introduction of additional uses, including residential intensification, through the redevelopment or intensification of the surrounding surface parking areas and outparcelsPromenade Mall.
 The Subject Lands are also designated "High-Rise Mixed-Use" with a small area designated "Parks" on Schedule 13.
 In addition, Schedule 14-A identifies the Subject Lands as an area subject to further examination through the preparation of a secondary plan.
 The Secondary Plan has been prepared in conformity with the policies of VOP 2010.